 By 1977 it is no surprise that Becker and Fagen reached their zenith with the album Aja.
 The epitome of rock/jazz and pop with Hi-Fi audio fidelity to boot.
 The album (only 8 songs) features many tasty solos by such revered musicians as the late pianist Victor Feldman, saxophone great Wayne Shorter, the ubiquitous session drummer Steve Gadd and let’s not forget the tasty guitar solo of Walter Becker on “Josie.”
 It’s sister album, 1980’s Gaucho refined their musical vision even more infusing elements of disco no less into their already perfected, quirky confections.

 With the exception of a few solo albums i.e. Fagen’s 1982 masterpiece, The Nightfly his 1993’s Kamakiriad (produced by Becker) and Walter Becker’s brilliantly cranky 1994 release 11 Tracks Of Whack, the world would not hear any new Steely Dan music until 1999.
 It is here where Becker and Fagen pick up where they left off with Gaucho.
 As if no time passed they gave us the Grammy award winning record of the year, Two Against Nature.
-A harmonically sophisticated blend of funk, rock and jazz with lyrics of incest, sleaze bags and ironic 21st century realizations.
+A harmonically sophisticated blend of funk, rock and jazz with lyrics of incest, sleaze bags and ironic Twenty-first century realizations.
 They would follow this work with 2003’s Everything Must Go.
 An equally satisfying and somewhat resigned work that of course sticks in your brain after repeated listenings.
-Though Becker and Fagen have released a number of excellent solo works since Everything Must Go, it seems fitting that Steely Dan should end it’s catalog on such a high note.
-A final acknowledgment to their most unique musical career.
-As they state in the final title track:
+Though Becker and Fagen have released a number of tasty solo works since Everything Must Go, it seems fitting that Steely Dan should end it’s catalog on such a high and final note.
+A fitting conclusion to a most unique musical career.

 There is no mistaking the ironic and subtle musical genius of Steely Dan.
 It’s a flavor all of its own.
 Any major dude will tell you that.